Consumers Using Credit More — But Don’t Have EMV Cards Yet

 Some interesting studies and surveys have popped up in the “payments press” over the last week or so, highlighting the ongoing use of credit and charge cards among consumers, yet also highlighting slow adaptation to changes that would seem otherwise rapid.

 The most immediate change, of course, is the coming adaptation to the higher-security “EMV” standard in American charge cards, where everyone’s plastic will be, at last, chipped.
 And yet, as reported on Pymnts.com “most consumers are reporting that they don’t have EMV cards.
-This particular study shows that nearly two-thirds of consumers haven’t been issued EMV cards.
+Nearly two-thirds of consumers in this specific study haven’t received EMV cards.
 The survey results show that 62 percent of consumers don’t have the cards yet, 24 percent who have them have used them, and 14 percent said they have the cards but haven’t used them.”

-While financial institutions say up to half of all cards will be EMV equipped by the end of the year, the roll-out has been slow.
+Financial institutions claim that they will equip up to half of all cards with EMV technology by the end of the year, but the rollout has been slow.
 Indeed, personal experience here on the “correspondent’s side” of the equation on this financial news blog shows that often, consumers have to call and request the updated cards themselves, due to long lag times in the mail.
-And very few are prompted to do so by virtue of blogging about EMVs on a regular basis.

 In turn, this trend follows a slow uptake by small businesses on adaptation.
 Again, according to Pymnts, “while the big box retailers are already equipped for the change, the real test will be how many small business make the switch.
 And if the new survey results from Software Advice, a review hub for POS systems, are any indication, the EMV small business battle has a long way to go before more SMBs are on board.